 “Apparently, I do,” said Julia, tipping her head back and pouring the rest of the margarita from the plastic bottle into her mouth.

-Later, we learned that “El Negrito” was not a derogatory term but simply a reference to a black person and not in a racist way.
+Later, we learned that “El Negrito” was not a derogatory term but simply a reference to a black person, and wasn't meant as a slur.
 Or at least that’s what we were told.

-After riding on the bus for almost an hour, we finally arrived in Tequila, making our first stop outside of the town, in the fields of blue agave.
+After about an hour on the bus, we finally arrived in Tequila.
+The first stop was outside of the town, in the fields of blue agave.
 The morning was hot and sunny.
-The landscape before our eyes was surreal: endless neat rows of blue agave plants stretching beyond the horizon.
-As our group spilled out of the bus, we were greeted by el jimador, a tall and muscular Mexican farmer holding his tool of labor, a flat-bladed knife with a long handle (coa de jima).
-El jimador wore sturdy boots and was dressed in pants, a white shirt with a red satchel, and a cowboy hat.
-He had a very charismatic appearance and could easily be used as an actor for tequila TV commercials.
-As we were forming a semi-circle in front of him, he stood tall with a giant blue agave plant at his feet.
-Through our tour guide, el jimador gave us a short presentation on agave plants and how they are cultivated and harvested.
-He explained that once a blue agave plant is ripe, jimadors cut all external leaves of the plant, producing what looks like an oversized pineapple (piña).
-He then skillfully demonstrated how it is done.
-Piñas are then transported to the distillery, where they are cooked in preparation for tequila.
+The landscape before our eyes was surreal: endless, neat rows of blue agave plants stretching beyond the horizon.
+Our group spilled out of the bus, and we were greeted by el jimador, a tall and muscular farmer holding a flat-bladed knife with a long handle (coa de jima).
+He wore sturdy boots and was dressed in pants, a white shirt with a red satchel, and a cowboy hat.
+Our jimador had a very charismatic appearance and could easily star in tequila TV commercials.
+As we formed a semi-circle in front of him, he stood tall with a giant blue agave plant at his feet.
+Speaking through our tour guide, he gave us a short presentation on agave plants and how they are cultivated and harvested.
+He explained that once a plant is ripe, jimadors cut all external leaves of the plant, producing what looks like an oversized pineapple (piña).
+He then skillfully demonstrated how it's done.
+Piñas are then transported to the distillery, where they are processed into tequila.

 Next week, read about our exploration of the oldest distillery in Latin America, the town of Tequila, and an unforgettable train ride through blue agave fields.